timreichen/Bundler/README.md

 ### But there is _deno bundle_ and _Deno.emit_, right?

 `deno bundle` CLI command and `Deno.emit` can transpile and bundle a file to a standalone module.
 This might work for some occations but is limited to script files.
-Bundler uses `Deno.emit` and typescirpt compiler API under the hood to optimize codefor the web.
+Bundler uses `Deno.emit` and typescirpt compiler API under the hood to optimize code for the web.

 ## Getting Started